-So what are the five types of consumer, and how can you market to them?
+So what are the 9 common types of consumers, and how can you market to them?

 So how do you get these customers on board?
-The key is personalisation.
-Returning customers want to feel valued, and receiving individualised attention is one of the most effective ways of doing this.
-The customer will feel like they are important to your brand, which in turn will increase their loyalty and drive repeat purchases.
+The key is personalization.
+Returning customers want to feel valued, and receiving individualized attention is one of the most effective ways of doing this.
+The customer will feel like they're important to your brand, which in turn will improve their shopping experience, increase their loyalty and drive repeat purchases.

 Digital technology and the internet have given customers in both the B2B and B2C segments access to more information than ever before, empowering them to do in-depth research before committing to a purchase.

 This has given rise to a new generation of well-informed buyers, who take the time to do price and product comparisons, read reviews and collect as much data as they can on the product or service in question.